lvingsarcophagus/Extramus-Analytics-Dashboard/README.md

 This dashboard provides real-time insights into intern program performance and housing occupancy, enabling data-driven decisions for program coordinators, HR teams, and housing managers.

+## ⚠️ Important Note About Database Issues

+If you're experiencing database permission errors or missing tables, please refer to the [Database Permissions Guide](./DATABASE_PERMISSIONS_GUIDE.md) for detailed solutions.

 ### Key Features

 - **📊 Interactive Analytics**: Real-time charts and metrics for intern trends, project completion, and housing occupancy